Semeli Mountain Sun Red

 Grape Varieties: Agiorgitiko 80% and Syrah 20%

-Microclimate: Due to the altitude, the low temperatures during the winter and the cool summer nights we have a slow ripening of the grapes of both varieties.
+Due to the altitude, low temperatures during the winter and cool summer nights, we reach a slow ripening of the grapes for both varieties.
 That results the production of well-balanced wines.

-Vinification: Grapes are handpicked and transferred to the winery.
-After strict selection of the grapes, they are first chilled and then cold soaked for up to five days, at a temperature of 8-10oC before fermentation, to maximize flavour extraction.
-Classic red wine vinification follows at temperature of 23-25oC.
+Vinification: Grapes are handpicked and transferred to the winery in plastic baskets.
+They are first chilled in cooling chamber, then destemmed, tanks are filled by gravity and afterwards the grapes are cold soaked for up to five days, at a temperature of 8-10oC before fermentation, to maximize flavour extraction.
+Classic red wine vinification follows at temperature of 22-24oC.
 The wine is matured in French oak casks for 6 months and has an aging potential for 3 to 5 years after bottling.

 First produced: 2003

 Tasting notes: Vibrant ruby-violet colour.
-Rich aromatic bouquet combining fresh cherry, lively raspberry and blackberry fruits with a touch of spice on the nose.
+Rich aromatic bouquet combining fresh cherry, plum, lively raspberry and blackberry fruits with a touch of spice on the nose.
 Balanced palate with round and velvety texture.
 Noble tannins and long aftertaste.
-Serving suggestions: It accompanies dishes cooked with tomato sauce, pasta, poultry and grilled red meat with vegetables.

 Serve at: 14-15oC